 Fast forward through 10 years, 4 agencies, an increasing involvement in project / event management, multiple clients, good times (meeting 3 of my best and closest friends, plus my future sister-in-law) and not so good (we've all had them), helping to plan a few weddings (one literally every weekend for a year!!) and I made the decision to set up my own company.

 Another 10 years down the line (one more wedding planned - my own!), and this bloke I'd met at a previous agency (enter close friend number 3) kept badgering me to come join his outfit that was doing quite well.
 The name of that outfit - Smart Arts.
 The 'bloke' - the one and only Mr Steve Sykes.

 How could I refuse?
 The chance to join a growing digital agency that recognised early on, the importance of great content for getting websites found, and engaging and converting customers.

 Films: Collection is extensive and covers all genres.
-Best films seen recently - Legend, Whiplash, Spectre, Straight Outta Compton, and of course Star Wars!
+Best films seen recently - Dunkirk, Legend, Whiplash, Spectre, Straight Outta Compton, and of course Star Wars!

 Music: My Spotify collection includes everyone from Foo Fighters, City and Colour and Pink Floyd to Muse, John Martyn, Sohn, Jack Garratt and yes, even Take That!

 Family, friends, food, photography and fitness!
 I love spending time with my amazing family and friends; and the fitness has to go hand in hand with food - unfortunately I can't have one without the other!
 Plus I'm a keen amateur photographer with a particular interest in nature.